jaeyk/jaeyk/README.md

-Hello,

-I am a computational political scientist.
+Hello!
+I’m a political scientist by training, a data scientist in practice, and a civic tech nerd at heart.

 For more information, please visit https://jaeyk.github.io/